TheSoundOfAIOSR/rg_speech_to_text/README.md

  - Windows Build >= 21376 have WSL2 with WSLg, PulseAudio server integrated to communicate with host OS audio and can run graphical Linux apps.
  - Windows Build < 20150 have WSL2 which is sufficient to run in CPU mode.
 With minimal effort, WSL2 of any version listed above can give us an Ubuntu 20.04 LTS environment in which the OS specific setup is exactly the same as in native Ubuntu 20.04 LTS.

+#### [optional] Ubuntu 20.04 LTS setup
+If not using Ubuntu, skip this section.

+TODO: required packages

 ### Installing via pip
 - Download and Install python (recommend 3.8)